The NAB is a non-profit organisation funded entirely by its members.

 Deputy Chairperson: Dave Cherry

 If you’re not a broadcaster but work in an industry related to broadcasting, you can join the NAB as an associate member.
-The NAB brings together a wide variety of interests in research, sales, advertising, satellite and consulting, all of whom find value in getting up to date information on developments in broadcasting.
+The NAB brings together a wide variety of interests in research, sales, advertising and consulting, all of whom find value in getting up to date information on developments in broadcasting.